-Behold, his soul which is lifted up is not upright in him: but the just shall live by his faith.
+“Behold the proud, His soul is not upright in him; but the just [righteous] shall live by his faith.
 (Habakkuk 2:4)

 The individual who lives according to the desires of his soul is not upright in the sight of God.
 The righteous trust in the Lord and constantly wait on him for direction.
 They live by faith in God.

-Behold, all ye that kindle a fire, that compass yourselves about with sparks: walk in the light of your fire, and in the sparks that ye have kindled.
-This shall ye have of mine hand; ye shall lie down in sorrow.
+Look, all you who kindle a fire, who encircle yourselves with sparks: Walk in the light of your fire and in the sparks you have kindled—This you shall have from My hand: You shall lie down in torment.
 (Isaiah 50:11)